Young V&A

 Young V&A, formerly the V&A Museum of Childhood, is a branch of the Victoria and Albert Museum (the "V&A"), which is the United Kingdom's national museum of applied arts.
-It is in Bethnal Green and is located on the Green itself in the East End of London and specialises in objects by and for children.
+It is in Bethnal Green in the East End of London, and specialises in objects by and for children.
+In 2024 it was awarded the Museum of the Year prize.

 History

 The museum was founded in 1872 as the Bethnal Green Museum.
-The iron structure reused a prefabricated building from Albertopolis which was replaced with some early sections of the modern V&A complex.
-The exterior of the building was designed by James William Wild in red brick in a Rundbogenstil (round-arched) style very similar to that in contemporary Germany.
+The iron structure was a prefabricated building originally constructed at Albertopolis, South Kensington in 1856–7, which was displaced by the construction of early phases of the present V&A complex.
+The exterior elevations of the building were designed by James William Wild in red brick in a Rundbogenstil (round-arched) style very similar to that in contemporary Germany and using a cast iron structure manufactured by Charles Denoon Young and Company.
+The similarity to contemporary industrial structures led to the disparaging name of the building as the "Brompton Boilers".
+This effect is modified by mosaic panels along both long elevations illustrating agriculture, the arts and sciences; these were from designs by F. W. Moody and made by female students of the South Kensington Museum mosaic class.

-The building was used to display a variety of collections at different times.
+In Bethnal Green, the building was used to display a variety of collections at different times.
 In the 19th century, it contained food and animal products, and various pieces of art including the works which can now be seen at the Wallace Collection.
 It was remodelled as an art museum following World War I, with a children's section which subsequently grew in size.
-In 1974 the director of the V&A, Sir Roy Strong, defined it as a specialist museum of childhood.

-Of all the branches, the Bethnal Green Museum has the largest collection of childhood objects in the United Kingdom.